Estadio Benito Villamarín: Current status

 In 2016, the southern stand of the stadium was demolished for expansion.
-After the most recent redevelopments, the total capacity of the stadium was increased from 52,000 to 60,721.
+The total capacity of the stadium was increased from 52,000 to 60,721.
 The expansion work was completed in August 2017 in time for the 2017–18 La Liga season.

-In 2025, renovation of Benito Villamarin had begun main stand and move to Estadio de La Cartuja from 2025.
+In 2025, renovation of the Benito Villamarin main stand began and Betis moved to Estadio de La Cartuja.

 1982 FIFA World Cup

 The stadium hosted two group matches in the 1982 FIFA World Cup.